 VIVEHANDTRACKING_WITH_WAVEVR3to Script Define Symbols in Android player settings.

-- If you are using WaveVR Hand API (requires WaveVR 3.2.0 or later), add
+- If you are using WaveVR Hand API (requires WaveVR 3.2.0), add

 VIVEHANDTRACKING_WAVEVR_HANDto Script Define Symbols in Android player settings.